10 East Oglethorpe Avenue: History

 The home was built for James Moore Wayne, then-mayor of Savannah.
-In 1831, Wayne sold the house to his niece, Sarah Stites Gordon, and her husband William Washington Gordon, the first of four generations of Gordons to live in the house.
-Sarah and William Gordon were Low's paternal grandparents.
+In 1831, Wayne sold the house to his niece, Sarah Stites Gordon, and her husband William Washington Gordon, Low's paternal grandparents and the first of four generations of Gordons to live in the house.

 Low's parents, Eleanor Kinzie and William Washington Gordon II, purchased the house after the death of her grandparents and made significant changes to the house in 1886, including adding a third storey.
 Low lived there until she married William Mackay Low in 1886 and moved to the United Kingdom in 1887, although she visited her parents in Savannah every year.

 The Girl Scouts of the USA purchased the Wayne–Gordon House from the Low family in 1953 and began an extensive renovation of the dilapidated building.
 In 1956, Savannah landscape architect Clermont Huger Lee created a courtyard and garden design for the site in the style of a Victorian parterre garden.
 Opened in 1956 as a historic house museum, the home features many original Gordon family furnishings, including art by Low.
 The museum interprets Low's life and the history of the Girl Scouts.